Kuala Terengganu

 As a district, Kuala Terengganu is the smallest in terms of area, but it and Kuala Nerus District that together form the city area has the largest population in Terengganu.
-The city population was 406,317 in 2010 and grew to 426,500 in 2020.
+The city population was 406,317 in 2010 and declined to 375,424 in 2020.
 City status was awarded to Kuala Terengganu with the title Bandaraya Warisan Pesisir Air (English: Waterfront Heritage City) on 1 January 2008.

 Besides being a major political and economic centre to the state, the city is also the main gateway to many of the state's tourist destinations.
 The attractions in and around the city include Kampung Cina, Pasar Besar Kedai Payang, Terengganu State Museum, and Batu Buruk Beach.
 Even though the city is not spared from modernity and development, Kuala Terengganu still retains strong Malay influences that are intermixed with other cultures from its long history as a port.

 Etymology

 In Malay, kuala can have the meanings of "river mouth", "estuary", or "confluence".
 Thus, the name Kuala Terengganu is roughly translated as "the confluence/estuary of Terengganu", referring to the broad expanse of the Terengganu River estuary which empties into the South China Sea.
 There are several theories regarding the name Terengganu.
 One such theory attributes the name's origin to terang ganu, Malay for 'bright rainbow'.
 Another story, which is considered to be the most popular version, is said to have been originally narrated by the ninth Sultan of Terengganu, Baginda Omar.
 It tells of a party of hunters from Pahang roving and hunting in the area of what is now southern Terengganu.
 One of the hunters spotted a big animal fang lying on the ground.
 A fellow party member asked to which animal did the fang belong.
 The hunter, not knowing which animal, simply answered taring anu (Malay: 'fang of something').
 The party later returned to Pahang with a rich hoard of game, fur and sandalwood, which impressed their neighbours.
 They asked the hunters where did they source their riches, to which they replied, from the land of taring anu, which later evolved into Terengganu.